netobserv/network-observability-console-plugin/web/docs/interfaces/Fields.md

 • `Optional` **\_IsFirst**: `string`

-In conversation tracking, flag identifying the first flow
+In conversation tracking, a flag identifying the first flow

 ___